arbind/food-truck.ws/README.md

 # [food-truck.ws](http://food-truck.ws)
 ================

-## Real-Time Processing of TweetStreams from Food Trucks
+## Processes Food Truck TweetStreams

 ### Note:
 - The code base running on heroku at [food-truck.ws](http://food-truck.ws) needs to be merged into this code base